 "The nine-year delay in updating the MSP Airport LTCP has obscured facts about airport operations and details of how overflights affect public health and safety and the environment.

 "The 2011-2016 MSP Capital Improvements Plans were considered incomplete by Met Council.
-To be useful for updating the Transportation Policy Plan for air transportation, we understood, the MSP Long-Term Comprhensive Plan (LTCP) was to be updated considering conditions applied by the Met Council and further information about the maximum flights/per hour limit being studied by the Federal Aviation Administration.
+To be useful for updating the Transportation Policy Plan for air transportation, we understood, the MSP Long-Term Comprehensive Plan (LTCP) was to be updated considering conditions applied by the Met Council.
+Due to the near-midair-collision at MSP, the maximum flights/per hour limit was being studied by the National Transportation Safety Board (NTSB) and the Federal Aviation Administration (FAA).
+The airport uses stated in the 1998 FAA agreement and the incomplete Environmental Impact Statement (EIS) lay on the table awaiting likely Air Traffic Control (ATC) improvements and the study findings.

-"State policy, rather than the Metropolitan Airports Commission alone, need to tend to meeting Minnesota economic growth needs for air service --without increasing public health and safety risks."
+"State policy, rather than the Metropolitan Airports Commission alone, needs to tend to meeting Minnesota economic growth needs for air service --without increasing public health and safety risks."

-In May 2019 the FAA issued an Order limiting MSP airport flight operations and runway-use rates in NW flow.
+In May 2019 the FAA issued its 3rd Safety Order limiting MSP airport flight operations and runway-use rates in NW flow.
 But the new rule allowed a choice between one arrival on R35 or two departures on the parallel runways.
 This safety rule allows 3 scenarios for fleet arrivals in NW flow

 1. An arrival rate (60-70/hour) the same as in SE flow;